javascript-tutorial/en.javascript.info/2-ui/3-event-details/5-keyboard-events/article.md

 Before we start, please note that on modern devices there are other ways to "input something" then just a keyboard.
 For instance, people use speech recognition (tap microphone, say something, see it entered) or copy/paste with a mouse.

 So if we want to track any input into an `<input>` field, then keyboard events is not enough.
 There's another event named `input` to handle changes of an `<input>` field, by any means.
 And it may be a better choice for such task.
-We'll cover it a bit later [todo link].
+We'll cover it later in the chapter <info:events-change-input>.

 Keyboard events should be used when we want to handle keyboard actions (virtual keyboard usually also counts).
 For instance, to react on arrow keys `key:Up` and `key:Down` or hotkeys (including combinations of keys).